 From there you can test out and try travel hacking.

 I don't want you to put your finances in jeopardy.

-Maximize Your Travel Hacking with a Community
+Maximize Your Travel Hacking Rewards

 If you think you want to try it out, there are plenty of places you can try out.

-Finally if you’re someone who is looking at traveling much more and want to drastically reduce costs and have the time to stay on top of things you may want to join a travel hack community.
+Finally, if you're someone who is looking at traveling much more and want to drastically reduce costs and have the time to stay on top of things you may want to join a travel hack community.

 Thoughts on Travel Hacking